arikhativa/minishell/README.md

   - in, out, appand and heredoc
 - Multiple commands (with pipes only)

 - [Click here][1] for the full project instructions.

+### Github Actions

+Since this project took 3 mounths to develop, I created a CI that inforces a few checks before a PR could be doen.
+The CI is handled by github action (LIKE TO FILE). there are a few steps in the CI:
+ - cheking the norm
+ - compileing with the Unit-Tests main
+ - runing the tests
+ - checking there were no leaks

 Enjoy!

 [1]: https://github.com/R4meau/minishell/blob/master/minishell.en.pdf